 Select the Recording Device you are using (such as microphone or line-in) in the drop-down selector of the Audacity Device Toolbar.
 The drop-down selector you need is the one with the microphone icon.

 If you are plugging a microphone or line-in input directly into the jacks on the computer, or recording computer playback such as internet radio, choose the name of the built-in sound device or sound card.

 If you are connecting an external device to the computer, such as a USB sound card, USB microphone or USB turntable, choose "USB Audio Codec" or similar.

-If Audacity does not recognise the device, try exiting Audacity and relaunching it, or in current Audacity choose .
-If that does not help:
+If Audacity does not recognize the device, try exiting Audacity and relaunching it, or in current Audacity choose .
+If that does not help, use the following steps.

 - When the computer has finished rebooting, launch Audacity.

 - If Audacity still does not recognize the device, try another USB cable, then repeat steps 1 to 5.